 A lengthy profile of the W. J. Armstrong family, gleaned from The History of Mendocino and Lake Counties, is here.

-Well hidden behind a fence of thicket on Wardlaw Street is a house that is doubtlessly the oldest in Middletown.
+Well hidden behind a fence of thicket on Wardlaw Street was a house that was doubtlessly the oldest in Middletown — until it and most of its neighbors was destroyed by the Valley Fire in September 2015.

 It was built by William Jasper Armstrong, who with his wife Anastasia had been one of the earliest purchasers of land on the Callayomi grant.
 The deed to W. J. Armstrong is dated October 1, 1870.
 At least ten pioneers had purchased Callayomi parcels three days earlier – see Founding Middletown – but the Armstrongs were undeniably among Middletown's founders.